SPWebteam/drupal7-theme-landing/README.md

-ABOUT SPruit SASS
+ABOUT SP LANDING
 -----------

-SPruit SASS is a base theme for @SPnl

-The purpose is to launch websites and applications quickly, and cause as low as possible maintenance overhead.
+A Drupal 7 theme with specific focus for landingpages